AnselmoGPP/polygonum/README.md

 - `Renderer::newModel(ModelDataInfo& modelInfo)`: Emplace a new `Model` object (partially constructed) in `Renderer::models` (unordered map) and order a new `construct` task to the worker.
 - In parallel, `LoadingWorker` will call `ModelData::fullConstruction()`, which will load (via ModelData::ResourcesLoader) the model's
   - vertices (loads them to the model object)
-  - shaders and textures (loads them to the renderer, if not loaded, and passes references to the model object)
+  - shaders and textures (loads them to the renderer, if not loaded, and passes shared_ptrs to the model object)
 - Once fully constructed, `Renderer` will recreate the command buffer (`Renderer::createCommandBuffers`) in the next render-loop iteration so it can be rendered.

 Main contents